-Division of Vascular Surgery - Amy Reed, M.D.
+Division of Vascular Surgery - Faisal Aziz, M.D.

 College of Medicine

-Multiple collaborative efforts exist with other clinical and basic science departments in the College of Medicine and the University with the Departments of Biochemistry & Molecular Biology and Cellular & Molecular Physiology.
+Multiple collaborative efforts exist with other clinical and basic science departments in the College of Medicine and the University with the Departments of Biochemistry and Molecular Biology and Cellular and Molecular Physiology.

 The possibility of pursuing an advanced degree in a number of areas within the Penn State system exists during the two years of career development between the second and third clinical years.

 - Masters of Public Health – Department of Public Health Sciences

 - Masters in Health Administration – Penn State (Harrisburg)